plapadoo/opencast/docs/guides/admin/docs/modules/ltimodule.md

 > that user access to Opencast.
 In the default configuration, that includes the `admin` and `opencast_system_account`
 > users.

-To configure the “delete” key in the series overview tool, you have to specify the retraction workflow in `etc/org.opencastproject.lti.endpoint.EventsEndpoint.cfg`.
+The “delete” key in the series overview tool can be configured by specifying the retraction workflow in `etc/org.opencastproject.lti.endpoint.EventsEndpoint.cfg`.
 The property is called `retract-workflow-id`, and it defaults to `retract`.

 Configure and test an LTI tool in the LMS
 -----------------------------------------